AvinashSubhash/AvinashSubhash/README.md

 ### 👨‍💻 Professional Summary
 <div align="justify">
-  I am a **Software Engineer** currently working as an **Associate Applications Developer** at **Oracle**, Bengaluru.
-With a strong foundation in Computer Science, I am deeply passionate about **Cloud Computing**, **Microservices Architecture**, and **DevOps** practices.
+  I am a <b>Software Engineer</b> currently working as an <b>Associate Applications Developer</b> at <b>Oracle</b>, Bengaluru.
+With a strong foundation in Computer Science, I am deeply passionate about <b>Cloud Computing</b>, <b>Microservices Architecture</b>, and <b>DevOps</b> practices.
 I thrive on solving complex problems and developing applications that streamline workflows and enhance user productivity.
 My goal is to leverage technology to build robust, scalable systems that drive innovation.
 </div>

 <br>